 Best Decadent: Häagen-Dazs Non-Dairy Chocolate Salted Fudge Truffle Frozen Dessert

 Chocolate and vanilla are ice cream flavor staples, but if you're in search of something deliciously indulgent, Haagen-Dazs Chocolate Salted Fudge Truffle always does the trick.
-Instead of almond, coconut, or oat, it uses Belgian chocolate as its core ingredient, and then mixes in salted fudge swirls and fudge truffle chunks.
-The end result is a rich and creamy plant-based ice cream that truly lives up to their traditional standard.
+Instead of almond, coconut, or oat, it uses Belgian chocolate as its core ingredient and mixes in swirls of salted fudge and chunks of fudge truffle.
+The result is a rich and creamy plant-based ice cream that truly lives up to its traditional standard.
 This product is egg-, gluten-, and peanut-free, although it does contain soy.

-While Haagen-Dazs doesn’t have as many dairy-free options as some others on this list, other flavors include peanut butter chocolate fudge, mocha chocolate cookie, and coconut caramel—all of which are just as satisfying.
+While Haagen-Dazs doesn’t have as many dairy-free options as others on this list, other flavors include Peanut Butter Chocolate Fudge and Coconut Caramel—all of which are just as satisfying.

 Best Organic: NadaMoo!
 Organic Chocolate

-Many people say that NadaMoo! isn’t just the best vegan ice cream, but also that it's the best ice cream in general.
+For many, NadaMoo! is not only the best vegan ice cream; it's also the best ice cream in general.
 Every spoonful is so rich and creamy that you wouldn’t even know it’s made with coconut milk instead of dairy-based cream.
 Furthermore, it’s not only organic, but it’s also certified gluten-free, Fair Trade, and vegan.